What Can Dogs Not Eat?.. And Safe Alternatives - Natural Dog Supplements and Superfoods by Fetched

 3. Onions and Garlic

-Onions and garlic, in all forms—cooked, raw, or powdered—can cause damage to a dog's red blood cells, leading to a condition known as hemolytic anemia.
+Onions and garlic, in all forms—cooked, raw, or powdered—can cause damage to a dog's red blood cells, leading to a condition known as haemolytic anemia.

 4. Avocados

 While avocados are healthy for humans, they contain a substance called persin.
-This can cause an upset stomach, vomiting and diarrhea in dogs.
+This can cause an upset stomach, vomiting and diarrhoea in dogs.

 The large pit also presents a choking hazard.